Music Has Been Called the Universal Language: Exploring its Power and Impact

 Music and Language: Convergent and Divergent Pathways

 The relationship between music and language is complex and multifaceted.
 Some studies suggest shared neural pathways between language processing and musical processing, suggesting an underlying connection between the two.
-However, music's ability to communicate emotion and meaning without relying on explicit linguistic structures sets it apart from spoken and written language.
+Still, music's ability to communicate emotion and meaning without relying on explicit linguistic structures sets it apart from spoken and written language.

 Frequently Asked Questions (FAQ)